 1. Colors - Branding experts take notes of the guidelines according to Color theory.
 And that's because we feel a certain emotion based on the colors of a brand logo.
 Technically, there is no defining rule, and sometimes what we feel in a certain color is inconsistent.

-Still, years of exposure to logos does make us think of green-colored brands as environmentally conscious, black as brands that air prestige and exclusivity, and blue as tech brands.
+Still, years of exposure to logos do make us think of green-colored brands as environmentally conscious, black as brands that convey prestige and exclusivity, and blue as tech brands.

 2. Font - For logos like letter marks (logos for acronym brand names), wordmarks (brand name as a logo), and combination marks (image and name), font is the most critical part of the brand logo design.
 Famous digital brands today seem to have followed the minimalist approach to brand logos, and you may do the same if you wish.